Postgraduate Medical Education

 Candidates who achieve a competitive score on the entrance test will be short-listed and invited for an interview.
 Interviews will be conducted by a panel of representatives from the Ministry of Public Health, Aga Khan University, and FMIC.
 This panel will select and notify successful candidates.

-Selected residents will be appointed initially for one year, with appointments renewable subject to satisfactory monthly and annual assessments by faculty.
-Residents receive a reasonable stipend during their training period, and all training related expenses are covered by FMIC.
+Selected residents will be on board for specific period according to the length of the residency program with appointments renewable subject to satisfactory monthly and annual assessments by faculty.
+Residents will receive a reasonable stipend during their training period, besides training related expenses.

 Dr Khalil Shefa (Manager PGME Programme)